Slogan

-A slogan is a memorable motto or phrase used in a clan, political, commercial, religious, and other context as a repetitive expression of an idea or purpose, with the goal of persuading members of the public or a more defined target group.
-The Oxford Dictionary of English defines a slogan as "a short and striking or memorable phrase used in advertising."
+A slogan is a memorable motto or phrase used in a clan or a political, commercial, religious, or other context as a repetitive expression of an idea or purpose, with the goal of persuading members of the public or a more defined target group.
+The Oxford Dictionary of English defines a slogan as "a short and striking or memorable phrase used in advertising".
 A slogan usually has the attributes of being memorable, very concise and appealing to the audience.

 Etymology

-The word slogan is derived from slogorn which was an Anglicisation of the Scottish Gaelic and Irish sluagh-ghairm (sluagh "army", "host" and gairm "cry").
-Slogans vary from the written and the visual to the chanted and the vulgar.
-Their simple rhetorical nature usually leaves little room for detail, and a chanted slogan may serve more as social expression of unified purpose than as communication to an intended audience.

-George E. Shankel's (1941, as cited in Denton Jr., 1980) research states that, "English-speaking people began using the term by 1704."
-The term at that time meant "the distinctive note, phrase or cry of any person or body of persons."
+The word slogan is derived from slogorn, which was an Anglicisation of the Scottish Gaelic and Irish sluagh-ghairm (sluagh 'army', 'host' and gairm 'cry').
+George E. Shankel's (1941, as cited in Denton 1980) research states that "English-speaking people began using the term by 1704".
+The term at that time meant "the distinctive note, phrase or cry of any person or body of persons".
 Slogans were common throughout the European continent during the Middle Ages; they were used primarily as passwords to ensure proper recognition of individuals at night or in the confusion of battle.